-One of the most persistent problems encountered both during construction and the operation of any tunnel is that of water leakage/seepage.
+7.1 One of the most persistent problems encountered both during construction and the operation of any tunnel is that of water leakage/seepage.

-Primary and secondary linings are the main defence against water ingress or leakage but these can be weakened by a faulty method.
+7.2 Primary and secondary linings are the main defense against water ingress or leakage but these can be weakened by a faulty method.
 Grouting techniques and grout composition have become extremely sophisticated during the past few years with the development of modern injection techniques as well as the growing use of additives, such as resins and plasticizers and these should be considered for use appropriately.

 WATER CONDUCTOR SYSTEM — SAFE FILLING AND EMPTYING